 Results of Primary One discretionary places to be released on Monday

-Parents whose children have been offered a Primary One place are advised to note carefully the registration arrangements of the schools concerned and the documents required for registration, such as the parent's copy of the Application Form for Primary One Admission and the specified number of photographs of children, as well as observe the social distancing and anti-epidemic measures of individual schools.
-Registration of successful applicant children should be made on Wednesday (November 24) or Thursday (November 25) during school hours according to the arrangements of individual schools.
+Parents whose children have been offered a Primary One place are advised to note carefully the registration arrangements of concerned schools and the documents required for registration, such as the parent's copy of the Application Form for Primary One Admission and the specified number of photographs, as well as the measures of individual schools to maintain social distancing.
+Registration of successful applicant children should be made on Wednesday (November 25) or Thursday (November 26) during school hours according to the arrangements of individual schools.

-"Parents who cannot register within the specified period should notify the person-in-charge of the school in advance to make alternative arrangements.
+"Parents who cannot register within the specified period should notify the responsible person of the school in advance to make alternative arrangements.
 Otherwise, they will be deemed to have given up their discretionary place," the spokesman said.

 Under the Primary One Admission System, each government or aided primary school may make use of about 50 per cent of its total Primary One places as discretionary places.
 The remaining 50 per cent will be reserved for Central Allocation at a later stage.

 "Parents of applicant children who have failed to secure a discretionary place or who have opted for Central Allocation only will be invited by the Education Bureau via letter in mid-January 2021 to make choices of schools for Central Allocation at a designated Central Allocation Centre on January 30 or 31.
 Primary One places will then be allocated to these children in Central Allocation.
 For applications for participation in Primary One Admission 2021 made after January 31, parents need to complete the necessary procedures with the School Places Allocation Section of the Education Bureau.
 The Education Bureau will separately arrange a Primary One place for the applicant children in June 2021,’" the spokesman said.